Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Papers_Textbooks/Agent based modelling (ABM) of morphogenetic systems.md

 - Agent based modelling creates the possibility for integrating Turing's RD diffusion model and Wolpert's PI model for a more accurate representation of morphogenetic growth patterns
 - Complex organomorphic models can't be developed using PDEs (computational complexity)
+- ABMs are particularly adept at capturing spatial information and are not confined to the custom grid layout other mathematical models would adopt
+-

 ## Next Steps